FAQ for Newsrooms

 Yes.
 If that happy scenario is a possibility in your community, we’re happy to talk to you about it.

 RFA will screen the large pool of talented applicants and choose three to five well qualified candidates to present to the local news organization.
 You make the final selection.
+The corps member works for you; they’re not an employee of RFA.

 Yes, absolutely, though we don’t allow more than three in your newsroom per service year.
 You have to make the case that you’ll use the RFA corps members well and that you can provide the financial match.
 Current host newsrooms that want more corps members have to be in good standing with our program (they’ve completed required surveys, etc.).

 In 2021, we launched an “experienced corps.”
 Some newsrooms with big ambitions but relatively few staffers have told us they’d like to be able to hire journalists with 8 or more years’ experience, who can dive in on meaty accountability stories from the get-go.
 We’ll pay half their salary up to $30,000 their first year (with the same funding formula as above for subsequent years).
 If you’re interested in this option, let us know on your newsroom application.
+(We can’t guarantee, however, that we’ll be able to find you an entire slate of suitably experienced applicants.)

 No. We have placed talented photographers and TV and radio reporters in local newsrooms.
 But all of them have to write well and clearly.